The old hard thing is it takes so long to get any pictures when you are in the middle of the jungle and far away from a major town.

 The opportunity to visit a small village or school is definitely a rewarding experience.

 Seeing how people live, visiting their small stores or giving the kids a soccer ball from Siem Riep is a lifelong memory.
+Don’t give the kids pencils and pens, get them a soccer ball which will brings days of delight and smiles that go a long way in everyone’s life!

 We are so fortunate the way we live in the United States, and the people in Cambodia were so warm, friendly and welcoming to meet with outsiders that might visit their store, school or give a small gift to their kids.